AustinPriesel-Skillable/DPDP-080-fbrcdtbsdepth/CS-Lab Guides/Use Case 01/Use Case 1.md

-# Use Case 2 – Build real-time analytics with Cosmos DB in Microsoft Fabric
+# Use Case 1 – Build scalable data solutions with SQL database in Microsoft Fabric

 ## **Introduction**